 If your employer offers a 401(k) plan and matches your contributions, you should consider contributing at least enough to get the full match amount.
-Granted that you were already doing so, or that your employer does not offer a match, increasing your retirement savings may still be a great option.
+Even if you were already doing so, or your employer doesn't offer a match, increasing your retirement savings may still be a great option to consider.

-And, for those who are comfortable with their lifestyle prior to receiving a raise and don’t plan to make any changes, you can supercharge your raise by increasing your savings rate at an equivalent rate to your bonus.
+And, for those who are comfortable with their lifestyle prior to receiving a raise and don’t plan to make any changes, you can supercharge your savings rate at an equivalent rate.

 Determining how much you need to save for retirement will depend on several factors.
-Betterment offers retirement planning tools that can provide guidance on not only how much you should save, but the optimal accounts for you to do so based on your situation.
+Betterment offers retirement planning tools that can provide guidance on not only how much you should save, but the optimal accounts for you to do so based on your information.